Financial-Times/origami/README.md

 `oButtonsContent` has options to recreate all buttons, including for different sizes and icon only buttons.
 See the [o-buttons SassDoc](https://registry.origami.ft.com/components/o-buttons/sassdoc) for more details and examples.

+## References

+- Hampus Sethfors explains the issues with disabled buttons in more detail in an [axesslab.com article](https://axesslab.com/disabled-buttons-suck/).
+In the article Hampus suggests alternative design approaches for common uses of disabled buttons.

 ## Migration

 State | Major Version | Last Minor Release | Migration guide |